dillonHe/EasyEDA-Documents/Tutorial/PCBOrder.md

 ### Manufacturing Price

-Price is dependant on many factors, such as the quantity of PCBs you order, PCB Color, Surface Finish, PCB Thickness, PCB Dimensions, Hole size etc.
+Price is dependent on many factors, such as the quantity of PCBs you order, PCB Color, Surface Finish, PCB Thickness, PCB Dimensions, Hole size etc.

 EasyEDA uses a group buy business model and we are sure it will be hard to find a better PCB suppler than EasyEDA offering the same price and quality.